catesbecca/cates_crab_manuscript/README.md

 # cates_crab_manuscript

 This repository includes all data, protocols, and R scripts associated with the manuscript "Effect of Sea Otter (Enhydra lutris) Predation and Habitat Structure on Nearshore Crab Assemblages in Southeast Alaska" by Rebecca Cates, Wendel Raymond, Lia Domke, and Ginny Eckert.
 This manuscript has been adapted from R.Cates master's thesis at the University of Alaska Fairbanks College of Fisheries and Ocean Sciences.
-Data includes nearshore crab assemblage, seagrass biometric, and sea otter density data from 2017-2020 and is associated with the large, interdisciplinary project "APECS"(@APECS-ak).
+Data includes nearshore crab assemblage, seagrass biometric, and sea otter density data from 2017-2020 and is associated with the large, interdisciplinary project [APECS](@APECS-ak).

 This repository is organized into the following folders: